What is RNA interference (RNAi)?

 Advantages of RNAi

-RNAi technology has many advantages.
-With its high degree of specificity and efficiency, it has the ability to target any given gene or protein.
+With RNAi’s high degree of specificity and efficiency, it can target any given gene or protein.
 RNAi can be used to:

 Advancements in Delivery Methods

-Advancements in delivery methods, like nanotechnology-based delivery systems and non-transgenic delivery technologies, are expected to overcome the delivery hurdles of RNAi therapeutics.
-Ongoing research is focused on understanding the mechanisms of siRNA delivery and developing catalytic RNA vehicles to make RNAi-based cancer gene therapy more effective.
+Advancements in delivery methods, such as nanotechnology-based systems and non-transgenic technologies, aim to overcome RNAi therapeutic hurdles.
+Research focuses on understanding siRNA delivery mechanisms and creating catalytic RNA vehicles to enhance RNAi-based cancer gene therapy.

 Development of Novel RNAi-based Therapeutics